NewsVideo Repertoire exam preparation

 Please note that teachers and family members are not allowed to act as an interpreter.

-Do you wish the exam to be held at a private studio/venue?
+Do you wish the exam to be held at a private studio/external venue?

-If you wish to request the exam is held at a non-AMEB venue (private studio) you will need to supply a venue code during the enrolment process.
+If you wish to request the exam is held at a non-AMEB venue (external venue) you will need to supply a venue code during the enrolment process.

 Unfortunately, AMEB (NSW) is unable to supply venue codes for non-AMEB venues.
-You will need to speak with the venue owner for permission to use their private studio and they will provide you with their venue number.
-This venue number is what you will need to enter at during the enrolment process.
+You will need to speak with the venue owner for permission to use their venue and they will provide you with their venue number.
+This venue code is what you will need to enter at during the enrolment process.

 YOU ARE NOW READY TO ENROL A STUDENT